FilterSet Options¶

 include both transforms and lookups, as detailed in the lookup reference.

-Disable filter fields with exclude
+Disable filter fields with exclude¶

-option accepts a blacklist of field names to exclude from
+The exclude option accepts a blacklist of field names to exclude from

 automatic filter generation.
 Note that this option will not disable filters

-declared directly on the FilterSet
+declared directly on the FilterSet.

 class UserFilter(django_filters.FilterSet):